Red telephone box: Out of Order

 Scottish sculptor David Mach created the permanent public work Out of Order in 1989 in Kingston upon Thames, London.
 It takes the form of a row of twelve K6 telephone boxes, the first one upright, the others gradually falling over like dominoes.
 It was originally intended that the last upright box was to contain a working telephone.

 BT Artboxes

-In 2012, BT helped celebrate the 25th anniversary of the free-phone charity ChildLine by commissioning eighty artists to design and decorate full-sized K6 replicas.
+In 2012, BT helped celebrate the 25th anniversary of the UK's free-phone charity ChildLine by commissioning eighty artists to design and decorate full-sized K6 replicas.
 These were displayed in public spaces across London and then auctioned by Sotheby's as BT Artboxes.
 Artists included Peter Blake, Willie Christie, David Mach, Denis Masi, Zaha Hadid and Ian Ritchie.

-Pop culture

-The red telephone box has appeared in British pop culture.
-In music it has featured in Adele's video "Hello", the front cover of One Direction's album Take Me Home, and the back cover of David Bowie's album The Rise and Fall of Ziggy Stardust and the Spiders from Mars.
-It was the subject of the 1980 single "Red Frame/White Light" by OMD.
-In film it features in a prominent scene in the 1955 black comedy The Ladykillers where a motley gang of crooks led by Professor Marcus (Alec Guinness) cram into one, and a red telephone box near Scotland Yard appears in Harry Potter and the Order of the Phoenix (2007) as Harry Potter and Arthur Weasley enter the Ministry of Magic.
-The telephone box was also featured in Peter Gabriel’s 1993 tour Secret World Live, being on stage for the opening of the show, and used in the song “Come Talk to Me”.
-A phone receiver also features on the live album cover.